firebase/firebase-admin-python/CONTRIBUTING.md

 ### Initial Setup

-You need Python 2.7 or Python 3.4+ to build and test the code in this repo.
+You need Python 3.4+ to build and test the code in this repo.

 We recommend using [pip](https://pypi.python.org/pypi/pip) for installing the necessary tools and project dependencies.
 Most recent versions of Python ship with pip.
 If your development environment